urmt/SFH_Python_CODE/SFH_JCS_Article/Sentient-Field_Tools/MCMC_qualic/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-Inspired by the theoretical work in The Sentience-Field Hypothesis by Mark Rowe Traver (2025).
+Inspired by the theoretical work in The Sentience-Field Hypothesis by M.R.
+Traver (2025).
 Built with support from the open-source community, including NumPy, SciPy, and ArviZ.
 Special thanks to reviewers and collaborators advancing SFH research.